banner-bg

 Consult your state’s early learning framework

 Before building out your lesson plan, it’s a good idea to consult your state’s early learning framework.
-This framework is a roadmap of the skills and knowledge children should develop throughout their time in child care and preschool.
+This framework is a roadmap of the skills and knowledge children can be expected to develop throughout their time in child care and preschool.

 While each state’s framework varies, each organizes lessons by learning domain and age group, then grows more complex as children approach kindergarten.
 For an example of a nationally-recognized framework, check out this neat interactive tool from Head Start.